ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/export_import/_includes/file_structure.md

-# File structure of data export
+# File structure of an export

-The file structure described below is used for exporting data both to the file system and S3-compatible object storage.
-When using S3, file path is written to the object key, while export directory is a key prefix.
+The file structure outlined below is used to export data both to the file system and an S3-compatible object storage.
+When working with S3, the file path is added to the object key, and the key's prefix specifies the export directory.

 ## Directories {#dir}

-Each directory in a database corresponds to a directory in the file structure.
-The directory hierarchy in the file structure corresponds the directory hierarchy in the database.
-If some DB directory contains no objects (neither tables nor subdirectories), this directory's file structure contains a single zero size file named `empty_dir`.
+Each database directory has a counterpart directory in the file structure.
+The directory hierarchy in the file structure matches the directory hierarchy in the database.
+If a certain database directory includes no items (neither tables nor subdirectories), the first structure of such a directory includes one file of zero size named `empty_dir`.

 ## Tables {#tables}

-Each DB table also has a corresponding same-name directory in the file structure directory hierarchy, which contains:
+For each table in the database, there's a same-name directory in the file structure's directory hierarchy that includes:

-- The `scheme.pb` file with information about the table structure and its parameters in [text protobuf](https://developers.google.com/protocol-buffers/docs/reference/cpp/google.protobuf.text_format) format.
+- The `scheme.pb` file describing the table structure and parameters in the [text protobuf](https://developers.google.com/protocol-buffers/docs/reference/cpp/google.protobuf.text_format) format
-- One or more `data_XX.csv` files with data in `CSV` format, where `XX` is the file sequence number.
-Data export starts with the `data_00.csv` file.
-Each subsequent file is created once the size of the current file exceeds 100 MB.
+- One or more `data_XX.csv` files with the table data in `csv` format, where `XX` is the file's sequence number.
+The export starts with the `data_00.csv` file, with a next file created whenever the current file exceeds 100 MB.

-## Data files {#datafiles}
+## Files with data {#datafiles}

-Data is stored in `.csv` files, one file line per table entry, without a row with column headers.
-URL-encoded format is used for string representation.
-For example, a file line for a table with uint64 and utf8 columns containing the number 1 and the string "Привет" ("Hello" in Russian), respectively, looks like this:
+The format of data files is `.csv`, where each row corresponds to a record in the table (except the row with column headings).
+The urlencoded format is used for rows.
+For example, the file row for the table with the uint64 and utf8 columns that includes the number 1 and the Russian string "Привет" (translates to English as "Hi"), would look like this:

 ```
 1,"%D0%9F%D1%80%D0%B8%D0%B2%D0%B5%D1%82"